Unf*ck Yourself Book Summary, You are What You Do

 • It is the mark of an educated mind to be able to entertain a thought without accepting it. – Aristotle

-• When you find yourself in that situation, all you can do is focus on and deal with what’s directly in front of you.
+• When you find yourself in that situation, you can only focus and deal with what’s in front of you.
 You just put one foot in front of the other, taking things on as they present themselves.

 7) I Expect Nothing, I Accept Everything

-• Whenever we start something new, be it business, side hustle or getting back in shape.
-We set certain expectation based on what we know, read, and heard from others.
+• Whenever we start something new, be it business, side hustle, or getting back in shape.
+We set confident expectations based on what we know, read, and hear from others.

-• Yet, what we don’t factor is what we don’t know.
-These expectations are always based on half knowledge and creates disappointments when our expectations don’t match the outcome.
+• Yet, we don’t factor in what we don’t know.
+These expectations are always based on knowledge and create disappointments when our expectations don’t match the outcome.

-• Bishop suggests that we must start with what we know, yet also accept unknown situations.
-As, we will always come across hurdles we are not aware of, and by accepting them, we get chance to work on solutions rather than get sunk in self pity.
+• Bishop suggests that we must start with what we know and accept unknown situations.
+We will always come across hurdles we are unaware of, and by taking them, we get a chance to work on solutions rather than get sunk into self-pity.

-I have also created videos of a few quotes from the book I read- Hope you like it.
-Please do subscribe to YouTube channel self-help books quotes- Myread4change
+I have also created videos of a few quotes from the Book I read- I hope you like them.
+Please subscribe to the YouTube channel self-help book quotes- Myread4change.

 Conclusion

 As you finish reading Unf*ck Yourself, You will walk away with these powerful assertions, helping you stay on track to meet your goals.
-I would like to leave you with the last thought from the book.
+I want to leave you with the last thought from the Book.

 “Just like how we improve our internal by moving to the external, we can forget our past by creating a future.
 Build something big, something bigger than anything you’ve done.”

-Hope this book summary helped you in some way.
-Please share your thoughts in the comment.
+I hope this book summary helped you in some way.
+Please share your thoughts in the comments.
 I would love to hear from you.

 Thank you for your time.
-Wish you the best.
+I wish you the best.

 Muzammil